Student Policies + Regulations | Emily's A to Z

 Fall + Spring Semester Deadlines

 Dropping all courses (or de-registration for non-payment) constitutes a withdrawal from the University.
-Any request to drop a course after the add/drop period is processed as a withdrawal. (see Academic Schedule for specific deadline dates)
+Any request to drop a course after the add/drop period is processed as a withdrawal.
+Withdrawal forms must be submitted to Student Services no later than 4:30PM on the drop deadline date.
+Withdrawal forms are available here. (see Academic Schedule for specific deadline dates)

-- received before the end of the semester add/drop period are eligible for a 75% refund and the "W" grade will be assigned.
+- received before the end of the semester drop period are eligible for a 75% refund and the "W" grade will be assigned.

-- received after the semester add/drop period are not eligible for any refund and the "W" grade will be assigned.
+- received after the semester drop period are not eligible for any refund and the "W" grade will be assigned.

 - received after the withdrawal deadline are not eligible for any refund and will result in an "F" grade being assigned.